fozretro/firetrack-adji/README.md

 `*!FTADJI`

-The following usage sets to joystrick number 2 (so the code uses &FCD0 address for ADJI), same works for 3 and 4.
+The following usage sets to joystrick number 2 (so the code uses &FCD0 address), same works for 3 and 4.

 `*!FTADJI 2`

-The following runs the test routine that outputs characters as the stick is moved, press any key to exit, then boot the game
+The following runs the test routine that outputs characters as the stick is moved, press any key to exit.

 `*!FTADJI TEST`